feel-physics/HoloMagnet3/README.md

 You can learn about magnetic field which can not be seen in real world.
 This is one of education app which is few in the world.

+## Concept

+- Implementation example of proper size for a HoloLens Development newbie
+- Simple and easy UI for people who have never touch HoloLens
+- Example of MVP Design pattern as a HoloLens application
+- Example avoiding `GameObject.Find()` which slow down the process speed

 ## Getting Started

 1. **Clone** this repository